-With respect to the aforementioned transactions during the year, the Partnership also issued 93,804 general partner units to its general partner in order for GasLog to retain its 2.0% general partner interest.
+With respect to the aforementioned transactions during the year ended December 31, 2019, the Partnership also issued 93,804 general partner units to its general partner in order for GasLog to retain its 2.0% general partner interest.
 The net proceeds from the issuance of the general partner units were \$1,996.